-If you’re going to transfer between buses, you must request a printed transfer from the driver when boarding the bus.
+If you’re planning on transferring between buses, you must request a printed transfer from the driver when boarding the bus.
 If you don’t, you’ll need to buy another ticket for your connecting bus.
 Drivers will not be able to issue transfers to riders exiting the bus.
-Transfers printed when boarding Village Loop and all Link buses are valid for 100 minutes from time of issue.
-Transfers printed when boarding City Loop buses are valid for 40 minutes from time of issue.
+Transfers printed when boarding Village Loop and all Link buses are valid for 100 minutes from the time of issue.
+Transfers printed when boarding City Loop buses are valid for 40 minutes from the time of issue.

 How do I use my reduced fare card?